Codecademy/docs/content/php/concepts/string-functions/terms/strlen/strlen.md

 ---
 Title: 'strlen()'
-Description: 'Returns the number of byte in a given string.'
+Description: 'Returns the number of bytes in a given string.'
 Subjects:
   - 'Computer Science'
   - 'Web Design'